 Went on a magic trip this weekend.
 Sheila put a trip together led by a friend of hers Don Leitch, ex-Melmoth farmer and great birder.
-The first part was to Melmoth itself (or more accurately nearby Ntonjoneni to friends and fellow farmers Gavon and Sandy Calverley).
-We traveled with another of Skiboat’s many friends, Simon Dunning (ex-SADF helicopter pilot, then a commercial airlines pilot).
+The first part was to Melmoth itself – or more accurately nearby Ntonjoneni to friends and fellow farmers Gavon and Sandy Calverley.
+We traveled with another of Skiboat’s many friends, Simon Dunning, ex-SADF helicopter pilot, then a commercial airline pilot.

 What a beautiful valley!
 Seven Zulu kings and one queen are buried in the valley and you can see – with the whole of Natal to choose from – why they chose it!
 There are monuments and museums all over.
 Dingaan’s kraal and the site where Piet Retief was killed are preserved and oft-visited by both Die Volk and aBantu.
 We heard tales of the large gatherings of Die Volk where I guess a whole lot of ‘stuff’ was spoken!!
 The valley looking unbelievably lush and green and alive with birds.
 I’m hoping to get some pics from the others.
 All I have is lunch and some Ngunis.
 Sheila’s friend Moogs (Marguerite Poland) who wrote the book on the isiZulu names of the ngunis – The Abundant Herds – tells us these three are:

-Gavon, Sandy, Don and Sally (Melmoth local) have been doing a twice-yearly bird-count in their area for the last 17yrs for UCT’s bird fellas.
-This one’s called CAR for “co-ordinated avifaunal roadcount” – you drive and check for birds, stopping every 2km to scan.
-Same route on the same day every time.
-The last weekend in January and the last weekend in July.
+Gavon, Sandy, Don and Sally (Melmoth local) have been doing a twice-yearly bird-count in their area for the last 17yrs for UCT’s bird fellas, the ADU of the Fitztitute.
+This one’s called CAR for “co-ordinated avifaunal roadcount” – you drive your CAR and check for birds, stopping every 2km to scan.
+Same route on the same days every year: the last weekend in January and the last weekend in July.

 What a lovely day.
 Birding at its best, crisp weather, cool at first on the high hills till the mist burned off as we descended the valley.
 The count has been dropping over the 17 years.
 They told us how they used to see plenty storks (we saw none), herons (none), cranes (we saw four blue cranes), secretary birds (one) and raptors (jackal & steppe buzzards, tawny, longcrested, martial & wahlberg’s eagles, vultures, lanner & amur falcons).